My Geocaching Bag

 The Inside Goods

-1) Ball-point Pen and Pencil - I strictly adhere to the tenant that a traditional, mystery/puzzle, event, or multi-cache is not officially found unless I sign the logbook.
+• Ball-point Pen and Pencil - I strictly adhere to the tenant of geocaching that a Traditional, Mystery/Puzzle, Event, or Multi-cache is not officially "Found" unless I sign the logbook.
 Therefore, I always make certain I have at least two ways to scratch my mark.
-Ball-points tend to write on all types of paper, even when wet, and a backup pencil works in the colder weather I experience for a good portion of the year.
+Ball-points tend to write on all types of paper, even when wet, and pencils work well even in the coldest weather.

-2) Extra Log-Sheets - Again, unless the logbook is signed, I don't consider finding a geocache legitimate as a "Found it" cache, so I bring a few extra logsheets in common sizes along just in case I run into one that is just too full to fit my signature or needs to be replaced.
+• Extra Log-Sheets - Again, unless the logbook is signed, I don't consider finding a geocache legitimate as a "Found it" cache, so I bring along a few extra logsheets in common sizes just in case I run into one that is just too full (or soggy) to fit my signature or needs to be replaced.

-7) Metal Pencil Sharpener (not shown) - Sometimes I come across geocaches that need their resident writing utensil sharpened in order to actually function.
-Metal is much more durable than plastic (and this was originally a trade item that happened to just stay in my bag.)
+• Metal Pencil Sharpener (not shown) - Sometimes I come across geocaches that need their resident writing utensil sharpened in order to actually function, and metal is much more durable than plastic.
+This item was originally a trade item that I happened to just keep in my bag.

-9) Notebooks & Virtual Patch - I use these notebooks to answer questions required of most Virtual and EarthCaches, as well as to take other useful notes, solve puzzles, or sometimes even replace a soggy, missing, or full logsheet.
-I had the patch made for holding up while I snap a picture of myself at Virtual geocaches.
+• Notebooks & Virtual Patch - I use these small pocket notebooks to write down answers to questions often required to log Virtual and EarthCaches, as well as to take other useful notes, solve puzzles, or sometimes even replace a soggy, missing, or full logsheet.
+I had the patch made for including in pictures of myself at Virtual geocaches since I commonly see that the posted picture must be ab "original" - this definetly ensures that I was at the location specifically to find it as a Virtual geocache (and I like the original ghost icon).

 Tools of the Trade (TOTT)

-For longer adventures, I take my regular daypack with all the typical items required for a safe and comfortable hike (including my trusty bear spray).
-Some items include:
+For longer adventures, I take a regular daypack with all the typical items required for a safe and comfortable hike (including my trusty bear spray).

 1) Cell-Phone - I don't often have service, but it's good to have along anyway.